Blog

 While less common in the Corpus Christi area, oil furnaces are still used in some homes, particularly older ones that aren't connected to the natural gas grid.
 If you need to replace an oil furnace, the costs are typically higher, ranging from $6,750 to over $10,000.
 This higher price is due to the complexity of the system and the specific requirements for installation, including the need for an oil storage tank.
 If you currently have an oil furnace, it might be worth exploring a conversion to a different system, like a heat pump, to find more long-term savings and convenience.

-Heat Pump System Costs
+The Price of a New Heat Pump System

 Heat pumps are an excellent choice for the South Texas climate because they do the job of both an air conditioner and a heater.
 Instead of creating heat, they move it, making them incredibly efficient.
 The cost to install a new heat pump system typically runs from $6,000 to $10,000.
 While the initial investment can be higher than a traditional furnace, they offer significant long-term savings on your energy bills.
 These modern energy-saving systems are a smart investment for year-round comfort, and many models qualify for rebates that can help lower the upfront cost.